 A balance transfer can help you take control of your debt by allowing you to move it to a card with a 0% p.a. interest rate during the introductory period.
 When your application is approved, this introductory rate can help you save on interest and help you pay off the balance faster.

-Getting your balance transfer approved could be just what you need to gain control of your debt, with a range of cards offering a promotional 0% interest rate for up to 24 months.
-While applying for a balance transfer credit card isn’t a difficult process, there is slightly more to it than simply filling out a form.
+While applying for a balance transfer credit card isn’t a difficult process, you need to meet card's application requirements (and the credit card provider's lending criteria) to get approved.
 Since every declined application has a negative impact on your credit score, it's wise to prepare beforehand to increase your chances of approval.
 Use this guide to find out everything you need to know to increase your chances of approval when applying for a balance transfer.

 Steps to help you get your balance transfer approved

 1. Check your credit score

 Credit defaults, late payments, court writs and bankruptcy can negatively impact your balance transfer application.
 Sometimes there can be mistakes in your report that also affect your applications for new credit.
 You can see exactly what's on your credit history by requesting your free credit report and a copy of your credit score each year.
 If you have a bad credit score, you can then spend some time improving it to help increase your chances of getting approved for a balance transfer application.

 Get Your Free Credit Score

 2. Check your credit card balance